mobilemind/pastelets/README.md

 # Pastelets

 Pastelets are web pages that generate Javascript bookmarklets primarily intended for Mobile Safari on iOS (iPhone/iPad/iPod Touch).
 Each generated bookmarklet pastes its specified string into a text field.

-The purpose is to make it quick and easy to complete web forms on iOS with Mobile Safari, without reliance on autocomplete.
+The purpose is to make it quick and easy to complete web forms on iOS wit Mobile Safari, without reliance on autocomplete.

 The bookmarklet generators are available as:

-+ `build/web/iphone/index.html` - desktop version that pastes into 1st field
++ `web/desktop/index.html` - desktop version that pastes into 1st field
-(or asks successively)
+(or asks successively).
+NOTE: This file is `gzip` compressed.

-+ `build/iphone/___` - iOS optimized (with brief name) that pastes into 1st field (or asks successively)
++ `web/___` - iOS optimized (with brief name) that pastes into 1st field (or asks successively).
+NOTE: This file is `gzip` compressed.

-+ `build/iphone/email` - iOS optimized to paste an email into the first Email/Login
-field on a page.
++ `web/email` - iOS optimized to paste an email into the first Email/Login field on a page.
+NOTE: This file is `gzip` compressed.

-+ `build/iphone/tel` - iOS optimized to paste a phone number into the first telephone field on a page
++ `web/tel` - iOS optimized to paste a phone number into the first telephone field on a page NOTE: This file is `gzip` compressed.

 ## Install